devopsdays/devopsdays-web/content/events/2021-warsaw/welcome.md

 <div class="row">
   <div class="col-md-8">
     <p>
-      The largest DevOps conference in Poland returns  this time in a virtual form!
+      The largest DevOps conference in Poland returns this time in a virtual format!
 Don’t be late  the IT world is changing every day and we will show you how to be always up to date!
     </p><p>
       We have prepared for you two days full of lectures, Ignite Talks and Open Spaces.
 A cool atmosphere, international company and the latest solutions that will improve your work  this is DevOpsDays Warsaw!
     </p><p>